My Case Against Stock Ratings. More discoveries.

 After all, there should be some events that force the stock price to change the direction or move sharply in the same direction.

 OK, no doubt, the earning release is one of such events.
 Most of the stocks report the earnings release once a quarter.
-And any surprise (positive or negative) would heavily affect the stock price and, correspondingly, the reaction of the investors not to mention the algorithm trading computers that are designed to react on the news release.
+And any surprise (positive or negative) would heavily affect the stock price and, correspondingly, the reaction of the investors not to mention the algorithm trading computers that are designed to react to the news release.
 They all force the stock price to move in the same direction (up or down).

 Beyond earning release, there could be important events that may affect the future stock movement.